sparkdotfi/spark-docs/governance/spk-token.md

 # ☄ SPK token

 {% hint style="warning" %}
-The SPK token is not live yet, please beware of scammers.
+The SPK token is not released yet, please beware of scammers.
+{% endhint %}

+{% hint style="info" %}
+SPK airdrop is ongoing, see current stats at [BlockAnalitica's website](https://spark.blockanalitica.com/v1/ethereum/airdrop/).
 {% endhint %}

 The SPK token is the governance token for SparkDAO.